Master Ling's Taiji (Tai Chi)

 How many classes a week should I attend?

 The more frequently students attend class the more thoroughly they are able to learn the movements and more importantly, the principles being taught.
 The numerous benefits of Taiji are only limited by the students' desire to practice and expand their knowledge and experience.
-Students who are not able to attend weekly classes may schedule private lessons with Master Ling or attend workshops when offered. (see Events) For a class schedule and pricing please go to the Classes page.
+Students who are not able to attend weekly classes may schedule private lessons with Master Ling or attend workshops when offered. (see Taiji Events) For a class schedule and pricing please go to Master Ling's Taiji Classes page.

 Why do you wear uniforms with belts?

 Traditional Taiji uniforms are both comfortable and attractive for practicing Taiji.
 The soft fabric and loose fit helps to keep the "qi" or energy flowing.
 Master Ling uses the traditional testing and ranking system used in most martial arts schools where students achieve higher ranks and belts sequentially through periodic testing.
 Students are not required to test or wear traditional uniforms but most find the sense of achievement with testing to be a fun and rewarding challenge.
 Master Ling offers his students affordable custom-tailored uniforms and logo t-shirts as options for class attire.
 Our sequence of Taiji belt colors is: white (no belt), yellow, green, purple, brown (3 levels) and black.

 What is the best age to start taiji?